nrccstat/Language-Closeness-Detection-and-Translation/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to fork the repository, open an issue, or submit a pull request.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any inquiries, open an issue on GitHub or contact `your.email@example.com`.
+For any inquiries, open an issue on GitHub or contact `naci@ad.unc.edu`.